chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Prerequisites
 *************

-To make use of this feature, the following two requisites should be observed:
+To make use of this feature, the following requisites should be observed:

 * the application must be compiled to include sufficient debug information to map instructions back to source lines.
 For ``clang``/``llvm``, this translates into adding the ``-fdebug-info-for-profiling`` and ``-gline-tables-only`` compiler options;

 * ``simpleperf`` will identify the active program or library using the build identifier stored in the elf file.
 This requires the use of the following compiler flag ``-Wl,--build-id=sha1`` to be added during link time.

+* download Android NDK from `Android NDK downloads page <https://developer.android.com/ndk/downloads>`__ and extract its contents.

-The following example demonstrates how to compile a sample C program named ``program.c`` using ``clang`` and observing these two prerequisites:
+The following example demonstrates how to compile a sample C program named ``program.c`` using ``clang`` from Android NDK:

 ::

-	clang --fdebug-info-for-profiling -gline-tables-only -Wl,--build-id=sha1 program.c -o program
+	<ndk-path>/toolchains/llvm/prebuilt/linux-x86_64/bin/clang --target=aarch64-linux-android31 --sysroot=<ndk-path>/toolchains/llvm/prebuilt/linux-x86_64/sysroot -fdebug-info-for-profiling -gline-tables-only -Wl,--build-id=sha1 -Wl,--no-rosegment program.c -o program

 Steps to use AutoFDO
 ********************